In this post we look at why getting stronger helps reduce pain, particularly if you’re suffering with chronic or ongoing injuries.

 This study explored this effect by explaining to patients their shoulder pain did not indicate tissue damage and they were safe to move.
 This improved reassurance when compared to a structural explanation, which emphasised a connection between tissue damage and pain.

 It doesn’t seem to matter whether education is focused on pain science, or more on pathophysiology either.
-Just the fact the patient is receiving accurate information about their condition and how best to manage it has been shown to improve outcomes.
+Just the fact that the patient is receiving accurate information about their condition and how best to manage it has been shown to improve outcomes.

 So education and reassurance appear to be critical aspects in reducing pain.

-Generally speaking interventions that combine both education and exercise do best however.
+Generally speaking, interventions that combine both education and exercise do best, however.
 So what additional value does resistance training provide?

 The role of resistance training in reducing pain

 Let’s first think about what pain represents.
-In the case of chronic injuries it’s unlikely to represent tissue damage as we’ve seen.
+In the case of chronic injuries, it’s unlikely to represent tissue damage as we’ve seen.

 It’s more accurate to think of pain as a sensitive alarm in this context.
 A bit like a car alarm that keeps going off on a windy day.